 No. However, licensees must certify under penalty of perjury their STR has a fire extinguisher, carbon monoxide detector, smoke alarm, and liability insurance to cover bodily and property damage.

 License numbers will be required in advertisements so Excise & Licenses can track and monitor various STR platforms for both licensed and unlicensed STRs being advertised.
 No personal licensee information will be included in the license number.
+It is unlawful to post an advertisement for a short-term rental without displaying your Business File Number (BFN) on ALL online listings.
+Please place your entire BFN on all advertisements.

 The city tracks and monitors complaints about licensed and unlicensed STR units.
 Excise & Licenses responds to complaint-based STR inquiries, in addition to conducting proactive enforcement measures through department inspectors.
 The Director of Excise & Licenses has summary authority to levy penalties, fines, suspensions, or show-cause hearings that could lead to STR license revocation at any time for violating any provision of the STR regulations, or for violating any local or state law.
 Fines for violating any STR rules and regulations can be up to $999 per incident.